 Restrictions on Set 2 Lab Selection: Each student needs to do at least one chromatographic experiment and one spectroscopic experiment.
-Two instruments are available for the GC and the HPLC labs, while for all other experiments, only one group at a time may work.
+Two instruments are available for the HPLC labs, while for all other experiments, only one group at a time may work.
+The GFAA will only be available when not used by Chem 31 (first two periods and only after 4:30 for next two lab periods).

-Lab Reports (also refer to the lecture syllabus as how the lab reports are graded): A. Format:
+Lab Reports (also refer to the lecture syllabus as how the lab reports are graded):

+A. Format:

 - 1. Introduction: 1 paragraph statement of purpose of lab and background on instrument. - 2.
 Experimental Section: describe what was done.
 Be sure to describe instrument settings, particularly if various conditions were optimized. - 3.
-Results and Discussion: - a) give "raw" data (spectra, chromatograms, fluorescence readings, etc.) - b) give calibration curves (if necessary) - c) explain all tables and graphs so that the important information can be obtained from them - d) explain how the instrument was optimized for your analysis (if necessary) - e) explain any necessary calculations or statistical treatment of the data - f) answer questions in the laboratory handouts - g) discuss how your results turned out and limiting features (what you thought limited resolution or sensitivity) - 4.
-Summary: give the most important findings of the experiment. - B. The report should be 3 to 5 single-spaced typed pages of text plus tables and figures with additional instrument output in appendices (if needed).
+Results and Discussion: - a) give "raw" data (spectra, chromatograms, fluorescence readings, etc.) - b) give calibration curves (if necessary) - c) explain all tables and graphs so that the important information can be obtained from them - d) explain how the instrument was optimized for your analysis (if necessary) - e) explain any necessary calculations or statistical treatment of the data - f) give uncertainties if asked for - g) answer questions in the laboratory handouts - h) discuss how your results turned out and limiting features (what you thought limited resolution or sensitivity) - 4.
+Summary: give the most important findings of the experiment.

+B. The report should be 3 to 5 single-spaced typed pages of text plus tables and figures with additional instrument output in appendices (if needed).
 Be sure to refer to all figures and tables and each figure or table should have a figure/table caption.